nicola144/personal_site/content/about.md

 <div class="quote">
-  <p>"Basically, I’m not interested in doing research and I never have been.
-I’m interested in understanding, which is quite a different thing.
+  <p>"Basically, I'm not interested in doing research and I never have been.
+I'm interested in understanding, which is quite a different thing.
 And often to understand something you have to work it out yourself because no one else has done it" </p>
   <p class="author">- David Blackwell</p>
 </div>
 <div class="quote">